thma/PolysemyCleanArchitecture/README.md

 Then, back in `availableSeats` we call the domain logic function `Dom.availableSeats` to compute the number of available seats.
 The resulting `Int` value is lifted into the `Sem r` monad, thus matching the signature of the return type `Sem r Int`.

+In the next diagram I'm depicting the layers Use Cases and Domain.
+The arrow from Use Cases to Domain represents the dependency
+rule: use case code may only reference domain logic but nothing from outer layers.

+On the left side of the diagram we see the use case controllers (aka *use case interactors*) like `availableSeats` that coordinate all activities and resources to fulfill a specific use case.

+On the right we see the gateway (or interface) code like the `KVS` abstraction of a key-value store or the `fetch` operation that wraps the access to the key-value store.

 ![Use Cases layer](use-cases.png)

 ### Testing